limistah/limistah.dev/content/posts/node-taint-toleration-affinity.md

 ## Motivation

-Pod scheduling can be a nightmare in a large Kubernetes deployment with many nodes with different configurations.
+Pod scheduling can be a nightmare in a large Kubernetes deployment with many nodes having different configurations.

 Consider the configuration below: